apiel/zicTracker/README.md

+TODO table should be compose of class row and class field

 TODO fully use keyboard --> be able to map more key than just A and B, this can also be usefull for midi controller